 Both sides will need to gather information about what happened.
 You may need to give a deposition and answer personal questions, but your attorney will take you through each step as it happens.
 Some civil cases are settled outside of court, while others go to a civil trial.

 Speak With a California Sex Abuse Lawyer

-When you are ready to speak out about sex abuse in California, the attorneys at Edwards Pottinger are ready to hear your story.
+When you are ready to speak out about sex abuse in Los Angeles, San Diego, San Francisco, or anywhere in California, the attorneys at Edwards Pottinger are ready to hear your story.
 Our expert litigators have secured multiple multi-million dollar settlements for survivors of sexual assault and abuse, making us one of the top litigation firms in the United States, and we make sure to fight for the maximum settlement for every client.
 Contact us today to set up a free and confidential case consultation.

 Unless We Win